Frequently Asked Questions

 How will Visitation Academy monitor COVID-19 symptoms?

-- Faculty, staff, and parents are required to provide a signed health surveillance attestation.
+- Faculty, staff, and parents are required to submit a health surveillance attestation.
 A symptom self-attestation involves an individual or parent reviewing a list of symptoms and declaring the presence or absence of those symptoms.
-The health surveillance attestation will be signed every other week (2x per month).
-Faculty, staff, or students who do not have a valid, signed, health surveillance attestation will not be admitted on the campus.
+The health surveillance attestation will be submitted every Monday morning by 7 a.m. on the Viz Portal.
+Faculty, staff, or students who do not have a valid health surveillance attestation will not be admitted on the campus.

 - There will be COVID-19 symptoms posted throughout campus as a reminder to the community.